-Avery is an industry leader in labels, so much so that their name is synonymous with label products.
-Although they sell labels, Avery focuses on providing software solutions through their Design and Print Online tool, as well as a one stop Premium Printing Service, WePrint.
+Avery Products Corporation is an industry leader in the manufacture and distribution of self-adhesive labels, so much so that their name is synonymous with label products.
+Although they sell labels, Avery’s focus is on providing software-based solutions in the form of their design and print online tool, as well as a one-stop premium-printing service, WePrint.

-Avery’s trademark (TM) was being used by unauthorized advertisers.
-The presence of the Avery TM was presumably improving the relevance of competitor ads on “Avery” searches, thereby improving the offending competitors’ quality score and ultimately lowering their cost to advertise.
-This allowed the competitors to be more aggressive, subsequently increasing Avery’s cost-per-click on brand searches.
+Avery’s trademark was being used by unauthorized advertisers.
+The Avery trademark was presumably being used to improve the relevancy of competitor ads targeting searches involving “Avery,” thereby improving the offending competitors’ quality scores and lowering their cost to advertise.
+This made it easier for competitors to be more competitive for top-of-page listings.
+In turn, this increased Avery’s average cost-per-click for advertising on brand searches.

-Through their search engine marketing agency, Chacka Marketing, Avery used the Search Monitor to catch competitors’ use of Avery’s trademark in their ad copy.
-The monitoring service provided daily reports with the names of the violators, details of their ad copy, time and date of each violation, screenshot, and destination URL.
+Through their search engine marketing agency, Chacka Marketing, Avery used The Search Monitor to catch competitors’ use of Avery’s trademark in their ad copy.
+The monitoring service provided daily reports with:

 Equipped with this information, Chacka Marketing leveraged the Search Monitor to routinely file trademark violation notices with Google, Bing and Yahoo.
 Once the respective channels validated the reported violations, the culpable ads were removed.

-Without the boost to their ad relevancy that the word “Avery” was giving them, Competitor A and others could no longer afford to aggressively bid on Avery brand terms.
-As a result, our Brand CPC decreased by 64%, clicks increased 34%, and cost decreased 51%.
-The reduction in brand CPCs saved thousands of dollars a year, which are reinvested to drive more awareness, qualified site traffic, and ultimately sales for Avery.
+Without the boost to their ad relevancy that the incorporation of the Avery trademark was giving them, Competitor A and others could no longer afford to aggressively bid on Avery brand terms.
+As a result, their brand CPC decreased by 64%, clicks increased 34%, and overall cost decreased 51%.
+The reduction in brand CPC saved Avery thousands of dollars a year.
+These savings have been reinvested to drive more awareness, qualified site traffic, and ultimately sales for Avery.